 - Texture: Semi Firm

-The Mozzarella de la Table Ronde is a farmstead cheese made from organic cow milk, sourced from the herd of Holsteins, from the same farm where it is made; at family-run Raymond Alary et fils.
+The Mozzarella de la Table Ronde is a farmstead cheese made from organic cow milk that is sourced from the herd of Holsteins, of the family-run Raymond Alary et fils farm.
 It is certified organic by Quebec Vrai.

-Follow the link.
 The fresh curd is stretched by hand and has a delicate fresh-milk flavour with a subtle acidity.
 It can be served plain or cooked.
-It is the perfect ally for a basil and tomato salad, pizza, bruschetta or pastas.
-Our favorite recipe these days is a very simple dish, easy and quick to make and Oh, so delicious!
+It is the perfect ally for a basil and tomato salad, pizza, bruschetta or pastas (see the scrumptious, easy to make recipe below)

 This fresh mozzarella pairs well with a Pinot Blanc like the Konzelmann Pinot Blanc.
 As for a red look for a Gamay such as the Château des Charmes Gamay Noir or a Valpollicella like the Folonari Valpolicella Doc.
 The Hacker Pschorr Weisse Bier or the Side Launch Wheat Beer would be good choices.